RAMI Postdoctoral Fellowship Program - 2025

 Following an initial screening based on the ratings and feedback provided by faculty reviewers, the final selection committee will choose the top two candidates from the downselected list.

-Awards are anticipated to be announced by the end of January 2025.
+Awards are anticipated to be announced by (approximately) the end of January 2025 for a July 1, 2025 start date.

 Appendix – RAMI Targeted Research Areas and Cross-Cutting Theme